 The STARTALK Institute at Middlebury is intended for current and prospective teachers of Russian.

 Note: This professional development program is funded on an annual basis by a federal grant.
-If the School of Russian’s grant is renewed, we will post application instructions by March 1.
+We hope to offer this program in Summer 2022!
 STARTALK is a federal grant program funded by the National Security Agency sponsoring summer teacher development and language learner programs in 8 critical-need languages including Russian.

 The principles of second language acquisition and proficiency-based instruction serves as the foundation for this intensive pedagogy program, which includes 10 days of online classes and a residential session on campus:

 Tuition, lodging expenses, meals, textbooks, and classroom materials will be covered by grant funding.
 Participants receive one course unit of graduate credit (equivalent to three semester hours).
 Candidates must be currently teaching or planning to teach Russian in the United States.
 Russian language proficiency must be at the Advanced Low or higher level.

 The program curriculum is designed to give participants a solid understanding of the ACTFL proficiency guidelines and proficiency-oriented teaching.
 Over the course of 20 days (90 instructional hours), split between the on-line and on-site parts, participants will acquire and/or expand the knowledge and understanding of basic tenets of second language acquisition and proficiency-based pedagogy, as well as practice the application of newly acquired concepts in real classroom.

 Participants will learn how to choose appropriate pedagogical strategies and apply effective teaching and assessment methods that will develop students’ linguistic proficiency in Russian.
 Participants will incorporate everything they have learned by designing and implementing a number of classroom activities and mini-lessons.